Oripi/wix-covid-wishlist/README.md

 we'll learn how to:
 * Interact with page elements through Corvid.
-* Use some of the various libraries that Corvid exposes to us to manipulate our website.
+* Use some of the various libraries that Corvid exposes to manipulate our website.
 * Create our own database table and use CRUD (Create, Read, Update, Delete) operations on it.

 # so let's get started!